Ahmed Tantawi: Obstructions and harassment

-In late September of 2023 and early October, Tantawi began touring for his campaign in "Giza, downtown Cairo, Alexandria, Qalyubiya, Beheira, Gharbeia, Daqahliya and Kafr El Sheikh."
+In late September 2023 and early October, Tantawi began touring for his campaign in "Giza, downtown Cairo, Alexandria, Qalyubiya, Beheira, Gharbeia, Daqahliya and Kafr El Sheikh."
 Throughout his campaign, Tantawi faced a lot of politically motivated restrictions and repressions including security forces banning hotels across Egypt from hosting Tantawi's campaign, registration offices refusing to accept citizens' endorsement forms and even in some cases the ruling party gathered protestors to harass and prevent Tantawi and his supporters from entering registration offices.

 It was also revealed that security forces hacked into Tantawi's iPhone by a network injected Predator spyware through Vodafone Egypt mobile connection.
 Both Citizen Lab and Google's Threat Analysis Group indicated that the attempts began as early as May and continued through August, using various methods, leading Apple to issue security updates on 21 September to patch the vulnerabilities exploited by the spyware.

 On 13 October, Tantawi announced that he failed to meet the minimum quota of 25,000 endorsements managing only to secure around 14,000, hence his bid for the presidential elections was unsuccessful.

-Arrest
+Arrest and release

 In retaliation to challenging the sitting president, and then main candidate, Abdel Fattah el-Sisi, El-Sisi's government issued an arrest warrant against Tantawi in an alleged case of forgery.
 Tantawi and his electoral campaign manager, Mohamed Abu El-Diyar, were sentenced initially to two years in prison but the court ordered them to pay a bail of 20,000 Egyptian pounds (almost US$645) each for the sentence to be suspended and appealed later before a higher court.
 On 27 May 2024, in a final ruling the court sentenced Tantawi to one year in prison and a five year ban from contesting presidential elections.
-On 31 May 2024, The United Nations called for Tantawi's immediate release, expressing deep concern over his arrest.
+On 31 May 2024, the United Nations called for Tantawi's immediate release, expressing deep concern over his arrest.

+Tantawi was released from prison in May 2025.